arrow_forward

 The display order in the preset browser is sorted in alphabetical order, with numbers from 0 to 9 first, then capital letters A to Z, and finally a to z.
 Therefore, you can sort the order by putting a number before the name.

-- Select the preset or folder you want to export
+2. Select only one preset or folder you want to export.

-- You can import presets via Mail, iCloud Drive and other applications that support Share Extension.
+• You can import presets via the File App, Mail and other applications that support Share Extension.

 Programs Folder

-You can sort the order of the programn number by putting a number before the name. → Display order of presets
+You can sort the order of the program number by putting a number before the name. → Display order of presets

 AUv3 host preset list